zlowred/Marlin/README.md

 		      and easy to fine tune the Mesh.
 One concept that is important to remember and that will make using the Phase 4 command easy to use is this:  You are editing the Mesh Points.
-		      If you have too little clearance and not much plastic was extruded in an area, you want to LOWER the Mesh Point at the location.
-If you did not get good adheasion, you want to RAISE the Mesh Point at that location.
+		      If you have too little clearance and not much plastic was extruded in an area, you want to RAISE the Mesh Point at the location.
+If you did not get good adheasion, you want to LOWER the Mesh Point at that location.
+The mesh point value is added to the Z height when the nozzle travels over the mesh point.
+As a result of this, a positive number will raise the nozzle and a negative number will pull the nozzle down towards the bed.

       P5    Phase 5   Find Mean Mesh Height and Standard Deviation.
 Typically, it is easier to use and work with the Mesh if it is Mean Adjusted.
 You can specify a C parameter to